You are here: Home > About > The Team

 Abdurrahman Al-Shayyal

-Abdurrahman is one of the GFN-SSR researchers.
+Abdurrahman Al-Shayyal is one of the GFN-SSR researchers.
 He is responsible for: working in collaboration with international networks; responding to research and information requests from UK Government; contributing to the GFN-SSR’s growing body of information resources; and developing capacity building and research activities.
 An increasing number of actors in the Middle East are taking interest in SSR and he is working on projects that will facilitate further inter-regional discussion on SSR and research on SSR issues unique to the region.
-He also leads on private security sector issues, looking at how to synergise private and public sector SSR understanding and provision.
+He also leads on private security sector provision, looking at how to synergise private and public sector SSR understanding and provision.

 Abdurrahman has worked in government, private media companies and with leading British charities.
 His interests lie in SSR, counter-terrorism, and private security provision.
 He has experience in research, project management, network facilitation and diplomatic relations.